beveradb/youtube-bulk-upload/README.md

 <img src="images/YouTubeBulkUpload-v0.3.4-Mac-GUI-Installer.png" alt="YouTube Bulk Upload GUI Example" height="300">

+You then need to open a terminal and run `xattr -c /Applications/YouTube\ Bulk\ Upload*` to fix the file permissions.

 Then run the application from your Applications folder as normal, it should look something like this:

 ![YouTube Bulk Upload GUI Example](images/YouTubeBulkUpload-v0.3.4-Mac-GUI-Example.png)